2802harsh/Covid-India-City-wise-Stats/README.md

 # Covid-India-City-wise-Stats
-View city-wise details of COVID-19 cases in India
+See city-wise details of COVID-19 cases in India